jannik-brinkmann/ieat/README.md

 ## Method

 The iEAT adapts the [Word Embedding Association Test](https://www.science.org/doi/10.1126/science.aal4230) to the the image domain.
 Therefore, it computes the differential association of concepts X and Y with attributes A and B using pooled image-level embeddings where concepts and attributes are represented using a selected set of images.
-In consequence, it is based on the implicit assumption that categories can be represented using image sets.

 ## Results and Discussion